This blog post was updated on September 21, 2022.

 You may also like: Looking for Urban Fall Foliage Gems?
 Leaf It to Us!

 The other Smoky Mountain state, Tennessee, has the hokey resort towns of Gatlinburg and Pigeon Forge for family-friendly entertainment mixed with fall festivities.
 But across this largely rural swath of the South – from its mountainous east all the way to Memphis and the Mississippi River to the west – there’s plenty of gorgeous fall foliage to see.

 John Denver referred to Aspen as a “sweet Rocky Mountain paradise” and those words ring true to anyone who’s seen this resort town in the fall.
 But that’s just one of the many places to see the mountains turn from green to gold.
-Best beauty spots include Rocky Mountain National Park and the San Juan Skyway, so if you just booked some cheap flights to Denver just remember that the Centennial State has plenty of great holiday spots to choose from.
+Best beauty spots include Rocky Mountain National Park and the San Juan Skyway, so just remember that the Centennial State has plenty of great holiday spots to choose from.

 Driving the Blue Ridge Parkway, America’s longest linear park, through Virginia’s Shenandoah National Park and the Blue Ridge Mountains is a fall feast for the eyes.
 That goes for hiking, climbing, kayaking, or just relaxing almost anywhere in this historic state.

 We wrap up this tour with more John Denver lyrics: “West Virginia, mountain momma, take me home country roads”.
 They call West Virginia the Mountain State for good reason.
 The state is located entirely within the Appalachian region with high elevations, deep valleys, and plenty of space for outdoor enthusiasts seeking fall foliage along its many country roads.

 (Oh, and while you’re looking for those cheap flights, don’t forget to look for some last-minute hotel deals so you have plenty of time to check out the spectacular foliage!)